Temple garment: Garment color

 In 1893, the church expressed an official preference for white garments, which has since become the standard color, with the exception of military garments.
-Members of the military may purchase desert sand-colored garments and can submit regulation military T-shirts of any color to the church for custom addition of the symbolic markings.
+Members of the military can submit regulation military T-shirts of any color to the church for custom addition of the symbolic markings.
+While sand-colored or "coyote tan" garments were once available, the church's preferred supplier no longer manufactures them.

 Design

 For several decades after its introduction in the 1840s, the original 19th-century union-suit style was accepted within Mormon doctrine as being unalterable.
 In 1906, church president Joseph F. Smith characterized as a "grievous sin" any attempt, in the name of changing fashion trends, to modify the 1840s garment pattern, which he characterized as "sacred, unchanged, and unaltered from the very pattern in which God gave them."
 However, while the original pattern of the garment is still in use by some Mormon fundamentalists, the LDS Church has updated the original pattern, which the fundamentalists denounce.

 In 1923, a letter from church president Heber J. Grant to stake and temple presidents, stated that after careful and prayerful consideration the First Presidency and Quorum of the Twelve Apostles of the LDS Church had unanimously decided that specific modifications would be permitted to the garments: sleeves could end at the elbow; legs could be shortened to just below the knee; and buttons could be used instead of strings.
 The collar was eliminated and the open crotch closed.
 Other changes were made after 1923 which shortened the sleeves and legs further and eliminated buttons.

 In the 1930s, the LDS Church built Beehive Clothing Mills, which was responsible for manufacturing and selling garments.
 This led to a more standardized design.
 During this time women's garments were one-piece designs that ended just above the knees and had a cap sleeve.
-In the 1970s, the first two-piece garment became available and Mormons generally accepted the change.
+In 1979, the First Presidency announced two-piece garments becoming available in February 1980 and members generally accepted the change.
 Today, garments are made in both styles with a variety of different fabrics.
 Feminine styles are sold with either a rounded or a sweetheart neckline with cap sleeves, with sweetheart necklines usually following the line of the bra.
 There are also two styles of necklines for men.